Synchronise Lok Sabha and Assembly polls first, BJP tells ‘one nation, one election’ panel

 Opposition parties have criticised the government, saying that it has acted unilaterally on taking steps to implement the “one nation, one election” plan.

 In 2019, after Prime Minister Narendra Modi won a second term, he had called an all-party meeting to deliberate on the idea.
-Back then too, several Opposition parties had boycotted the meeting saying that the idea was opposed to the principles of federalism.
+Back then too, several Opposition parties had boycotted the meeting saying that the idea was against the principles of federalism.

 Also read: Simultaneous elections: What are the implications for Indian federalism?